 There is a free car park onsite and an overflow car park just across the road – the onsite park has reserved spaces only until 10am so it’s usually easier just to use the overflow.

 The train station is also over the road from the office, with very frequent services to Nottingham, East Midlands Parkway and beyond.
 Beeston bus station is around a ten-minute walk, with buses running all day in all directions.

 If I move to the area, where are the best places to live?

 A lot of our graduates and apprentices live in Beeston or the centre of Nottingham, with some in the surroundings suburbs (Long Eaton, Stapleford, West Bridgford, etc.).
-Some of these suburbs are on a train line, whilst others require a car.
-Beeston is quiet and relatively cheap, but doesn’t have much in the way of nightlife.
+Some of these suburbs are on a train or bus route, whilst others require a car.
+Beeston is quiet and relatively cheap, but you’ll head into town for nightlife.
 Dunkirk and Lenton are the student areas, with a lot more going on but with higher rents and more noise.

 What are the options for lunch?